Louisa Aseda: Ghanaian Journalist Dies, Last Social Media Post Evokes Sorrow

 "Rest in peace, sister Adepa."

-Morgan Different commented
+Morgan Different commented:

 "Hmmm, Aseda."

-Odehyeeba Kaakyire, a broadcast journalist, added:
+Odehyeeba Kaakyire, a broadcast journalist, contributed:

 "Awurade, na adɛn?
 Hmmm.
 Rest well, my colleague journalist."